 Understanding basic concepts like interest rates, rate of return, CDs, mutual funds will help you better plan for your future.
 Even if you choose to hire someone to help you invest or plan for retirement, understanding the basics of how to make money is important.
 The earlier in life you learn the better.

-Learning about the basics of investing is an investment in you.
+Learning about the basics of investing is an investment in you and a successful money management best practice.
 Be sure to check out my investing eBook, Simple Investing on Amazon.

 - How to Start Investing In Mutual Funds